 In most cases, we recommend monitoring the

-temporal_activity_schedule_to_start_latency metric to know when Workers are not picking up Activity Tasks, instead of setting this timeout.
+temporal_activity_schedule_to_start_latency metric to know when Workers slow down picking up Activity Tasks, instead of setting this timeout.